 FISMA directs the National Institute of Standards and Technology (NIST) to develop risk-based standards and guidelines to assist agencies in defining security requirements for their information systems.
 In addition, OMB issues information security policies and guidelines, including annual instructions to the heads of Federal executive departments and agencies for meeting their reporting requirements under FISMA.
 The Department of Homeland Security (DHS) exercises primary responsibility within the Executive Branch for the operational aspects of Federal agency cybersecurity with respect to the Federal information systems that fall within the scope of FISMA.
 DHS's responsibilities include overseeing agency compliance with FISMA and developing analyses for OMB to assist in the production of its annual FISMA report to Congress.
-Accordingly, DHS provided agency IGs with a set of security-related metrics grouped into eight domains1 and organized by the five information security functions outlined in the NIST Cybersecurity Framework2 to address their FISMA reporting responsibilities in the FY 2020 IG FISMA Reporting Metrics, dated April 17, 2020.
-Exhibit presents the IG FISMA metrics structure and the corresponding eight metric domains.
+Accordingly, DHS provided agency IGs with a set of security-related metrics grouped into nine domains and organized by the five information security functions outlined in the NIST Cybersecurity Framework to address their FISMA reporting responsibilities in the FY 2021 IG FISMA Reporting Metrics, dated May 12, 2021.
+Exhibit 1 presents the IG FISMA metrics structure and the corresponding nine metric domains.

-1 The eight FISMA IG domains are comprised of Risk Management, Configuration Management, Identity and Access Management, Data Protection and Privacy, Security Training, Information Security Continuous Monitoring, Incident Response, and Contingency Planning.
+&lt;sup>1 The nine FISMA IG domains are comprised of Risk Management, Supply Chain Risk Management, Configuration Management, Identity and Access Management, Data Protection and Privacy, Security Training, Information Security Continuous Monitoring, Incident Response, and Contingency Planning.

-2 Per NIST's Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1, dated April 16, 2018:

-[&]quot;[The five functions (i.e., Identify, Protect, Detect, Respond, and Recover)] aid an organization in expressing its management of cybersecurity risk by organizing information, enabling risk management decisions, addressing threats, and improving by learning from previous activities."
+&lt;sup>2 Per NIST's Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1, dated April 16, 2018: "[The five functions (i.e., Identify, Protect, Detect, Respond, and Recover)] aid an organization in expressing its management of cybersecurity risk by organizing information, enabling risk management decisions, addressing threats, and improving by learning from previous activities."